Multiplying Rational Expressions

 At this point, I compare the top and bottom factors and decide which ones can be crossed-out.

 - By color coding the common factors, it is clear which ones to eliminate.

-The factors (2x + 1) and (x + 1) should both be cancelled out as shown.
+The factors (2x + 1) and (x + 1) should both be canceled out as shown.